 Do you remember making snowflakes when you were a kid?
 I loved making them…and I made LOTS of them!

-It took me a while to master the art of snowflake cutting when.
-In fact, most kids struggle at first.
-Folding the paper properly can cause some confusion.
-Kids also often fail to understand how to cut on and around the folded paper.
+But, it took me a while to master the art of cutting snowflakes when I first began.
+In fact, most children struggle at first.
+Folding the paper properly causes some confusion, and then kids fail to understand where to cut on the folded paper.

-I have two tips to help kids learn to cut out paper snowflakes.
+I have two tips to help children learn to cut out paper snowflakes.

 - Simple is Better: Fold the paper in a simple way.
 Young kids can make beautiful snowflakes with a piece of paper folded into fourths.